 6. Umpires and Officials

-6.3 In all matches the home club must supply two (2) goal umpires.
+6.3 In all matches the home club must supply two (2) competent goal umpires where possible.

 7. Match Result